 The beauty of the island, even a rural village like Kandakuli is teaming with natural beauty.
-Kalpitiya is home to very unique eco systems.
-If lucky, you might be kitesurfing with dolphins and the endangered dugongs!
+Kalpitiya is home to very unique eco systems both on land and sea.

-KSL just does not want to be a business venture.
+KSL does not want to be just another business venture.
 While we want you – our friends to have an experience of a lifetime, we also want to see our community benefit.
 We want to see people’s lives changed for the better.

-Though kids go to school, research reveals that there is lack in key career skills amongst the people – namely English Language, Information Technology and Career Skills.
-We would encourage you to be part of this support programmes by;
+Though kids go to school, research reveals that there is lack in key career skills among the people – namely English Language, Information Technology and Career Skills.
+We would encourage you to be part of this support programmes by:

-- Take time off kiting to be part of a workshop to train people
+- Take time off kiting to be part of a workshop to develop people

 - Pledge to the maintenance of the preschool and teachers salary